rus9384/TPT2/README.md

-# TPT2
+# TPT2@rus9384

-A collection of AI scripts and blueprints for TPT2 by rus9384.
+A collection of AI scripts and blueprints for The Perfect Tower 2 by rus9384.